env.dev

 Should I commit .env files to Git?

 No. .env files often contain secrets like API keys, database passwords, and tokens.
 Always add .env to .gitignore.
-Instead, commit a .env.example file with placeholder values so team members know which variables are required.
+Instead, commit a .env.example file with placeholder values so team members know which variables are required, and share the real values through send.env.dev.

 What should go in a .env.example file?